rinvex/laravel-oauth/README.md

         use HasApiTokens, Notifiable;

         /**
-         * Validate the password of the user for the Passport password grant.
+         * Validate the password of the user for the OAuth password grant.
          *
          * @param  string  $password
          * @return bool